How to Prevent Tailgating Car Accidents in West Houston

 We’ve covered what you should do as the driver in front.
 But also be aware of giving some distance to the person in front of you.
 Make sure there’s at least one car length between you and the next car.
 This gives you space to make an emergency stop if necessary.

-If You or a Loved One Were Injured in a Tailgating Accident, Call Houston Injury Attorney Joe Stephens Now
+If You or a Loved One Were Injured in a Tailgating Accident, Call West Houston Injury Attorney Joe Stephens Now

 You may be the victim of a tailgating accident, but you don’t have to let the past get in the way of your future.
-Take care of yourself first and surround yourself with the best tailgating attorney in Houston for your representation, and recover the compensation you deserve for your injuries.
+Take care of yourself first and surround yourself with the best tailgating attorney in West Houston for your representation, and recover the compensation you deserve for your injuries.

-If you’ve been injured by the negligence of another, you could hire any auto accident lawyer in Katy, TX, or you can hire a good Houston automobile crash lawyer.
+If you’ve been injured by the negligence of another, you could hire any auto accident lawyer in Katy, TX, or you can hire a good West Houston automobile crash lawyer.
 Joe Stephens has been defending injury victims in Texas for over 3 decades from negligent individuals, companies, and greedy insurance companies.
 As a client focused car accident lawyer in Katy, TX, Joe handles all cases personally, and his staff is always available to answer questions.

 The Stephens Law Firm, Car Accident Lawyers handles auto accident lawsuits across Texas, including these Houston cities.